Managed Services Provisioning

 }

-Vendor should return status code 200 if the update was carried out.
+The vendor should return status code 200 if the update was successful.
+See all possible responses in the OSBAPI specifications.

 User Sync

-When user sync is enabled, Exoscale will post the complete list of users of the subscribing organizations as well as post update to the vendor when the list changes.
+When user sync is enabled, Exoscale will post the complete list of users for the subscribing organization as well as post an update to the vendor when the list changes.

 The vendor OSBAPI endpoint is expected to accept a service instance parameter “users” with the following format: